nkh/ftl/README_ftl.md

 #DOCUMENTATION

-There are many promising file managers for the terminal from fff to nnn, ranger, etc ...
+There are many promising file managers for the terminal, fff to nnn, ranger, etc ...

-ftl is Written in Bash, Bash packs a punch (sometimes it punches you).
+ftl is Written in Bash (packs a punch, sometimes it punches you).

 I wanted a file manager that would use tmux and give "live" preview.
 It matches well with a tiling manager,